binays/binays.github.io/index.md

 ## Currently working project
 Currently I'm doing research on ranking images based on their aesthetic value.
 It means, giving a score to an image based on how beautiful they are.
 Beauty is very subjective concept.
 It varies with people.
 But, I believe there is some general concensus among people on what's beautiful.
 I'm planning to use conv. nets on this project.
 Keep tuned for future updates.

+### When I find Leisure time
+- I'd like to do some scribbling what other people say Literature. you can find it in my blog <a href="creation-de-binay.blogspot.com">A Literary Flow</a>
+- I play soccer